sensedeep/dynamodb-onetable/README.md

 The `params.add` parameter may be set a value to add to an attribute.
 The `params.delete` parameter may be set hash where the hash keys are the attribute sets to modify and the values are the item in the sets to remove.

+Set update, the params.exists will default to a true value to ensure the item exists.
+If set to null, an update will be permitted to create an item if it does not already exist.

 <a name="params"></a>

 #### Model API params